Swift and ISO 20022: The impact on payments explained

 How many institutions are sending ISO 20022 messages?

-Swift also reported the number of 8-character Business Identifier Codes (BIC8s) being used to send and receive ISO 20022 messages on its platform.
-BIC8s are used to identify institutions or specific branches or departments within an institution using Swift.
+Swift also reports the number of 8-character Business Identifier Codes (BIC8s) being used to send and receive ISO 20022 messages on its platform.
+Each bank or financial institution is assigned its own BIC8.

 Conclusion